 When I first tried this technique on some 160gsm hot pressed (smooth) watercolour card, but I like to use quite a lot of water when painting and the card was not really taking it well.

-For the actual painting of the images, I scribbled different colours of Distress Markers and Letraset Aqua Markers onto my acrylic stamping block, then picked the colour up with my brush, exactly as if it were watercolour paint in a paint box.
+For the actual painting of the images, I scribbled different colours of Distress Markers and Letraset Aqua Markers onto my acrylic stamping bloc.
+I then picked the colour up with my brush, exactly as if it were watercolour paint in a paint box.
 I very much enjoy painting like this.

 First I just stamped the image on to the card using the two light coloured Distress Inks.
 This is called a First Generation stamping (just normal stamping).
-I painted them with pink and purple Aqua Markers, then added their eyes and nose with the Black Soot Distress Marker once they were dry.
-I did not have a permanent black pen with me, or I would have used that instead, luckily they were definitely dry and the marker didn’t run.
+I painted them with pink and purple Aqua Markers.
+Then I added their eyes and nose with the Black Soot Distress Marker once they were dry.
+I did not have a permanent black pen with me, or I would have used that instead.
+Luckily they were definitely dry and the marker didn’t run.

 The outlines were quite strong, which meant I could easily see where I was colouring.
 But they were still very visible at the end of the painting stage.
 The results are not too bad, but look messy to me.